muratk5n/thirdwave/en/README.md

 ---

-How strawberries lose mass after dehyd never seizes to amaze..
+How strawberries lose mass after dehyd never ceases to amaze..
 1 kilo of the stuff, gone, down to mere dried slice.
 Where did it all go?
 Strawb is 91% water.
 That's where..